GoogleCloudPlatform/datacatalog-connectors-rdbms/google-datacatalog-mysql-connector/docs/README.md

 | **metadata_payload_bytes** | Amount of bytes processed from the source system. | 866864 (0.87 MB) |
 | **datacatalog_api_calls**  | Amount of Data Catalog API calls executed.        | 4008             |

+Refreshing metadata slows down the ingestion by factor of 2.3.
+Read more about toggling refreshing on/off in the Adapt User Configuration section of [README.md](../README.md).

 ### Data Catalog API calls drilldown